 If you are planning to take your first experience or acertification course you should have an medical examination and/or a doctor clearance in you country if you have something specific like allergies, asthma or a physical condition.
 You will be required to sign a medical statement before you jump in the water

-If you are a certified diver, you should avoid dive if you are not one hundred percent.
+If you are a certified diver, you know that you should avoid dive if you are not one hundred percent.
 Keep yourself hydrated and the most important, do not dive if you have cold, flu and in particular a hangover, save some coins to get a party in the end of your trip and stay safe.

 #3 – Travel Insurance and Diving Insurance